Yannshawtan2/careflowweb/README.md

 Project Overview (The "CareFlow Ecosystem")
-Use this for your main portfolio or a "master" repository.

 🏥 CareFlow: Integrated Elderly Management System CareFlow is a full-stack healthcare ecosystem designed to bridge the gap between elderly care facilities, staff, and guardians.
 Originally built as an RDS/Elastic Beanstalk monolith, the system has been modernized into a decoupled microservices architecture on AWS to ensure high availability, scalability, and cost-efficiency.